Rehost-Startup/docs/rehost-cli/app-info.md

-# rh app delete
+# rh app info

 ```
 Usage:
-rh app delete
+rh app info

 ```

-Deletes the app defined by label in `rehostapp.yml`.
+Displays all parameters passed in the `rehostapp.yml` file.

 Note: `rehostapp.yml` should be present in the current directory.